walle89/sbj-resources/docs/update-appdata.md

 5. In the menu: File | Export session..., save it as a `.chlsj` file.
 6. Run `php tools/updateAppData.php your/path/to/charles/proxy/file.chlsj`.
 7. Git commit and ask for a pull request.

-> [!IMPORTANT]
-> Use these methods responsibly and ensure compliance with all relevant laws and policies.